José Camillo Lisboa

-José Camillo Lisboa (5 March 1823 – 1 May 1897) was a Goan physician and botanist.
-Lisboa was one of the first Portuguese Indian physicians and graduated from the first batch of the Grant Medical College at Bombay.
-Graduating in 1851 he was posted as a doctor in the Jamsetjee Jeejeebhoy Hospital at Bombay.
-He studied the grasses of western India along with his wife Julia Rodrigues Lisboa and published a special volume on the useful plants of the region as part of the Gazetteer of the Bombay Presidency in 1886.
+José Camillo Lisboa (5 March 1823 – 1 May 1897) was a Portuguese physician and botanist.
+He was among the first Portuguese-Goan physicians and graduated from the inaugural class of the Grant Medical College in Bombay, British India.
+After graduating in 1851, he worked as a doctor at the Jamsetjee Jeejeebhoy Hospital in Bombay.
+Along with his wife Julia Rodrigues Lisboa, he studied the grasses of western India and published a special volume on the useful plants of the region as part of the Gazetteer of the Bombay Presidency in 1886.

-Life and work
+Early life and career

-Lisboa was born in Assagão, Bardez, son of Antonio Xavier Lisboa.
+Lisboa was born in Assagão, Bardes, son of Antonio Xavier Lisboa.
 His early education was at home under an uncle who was also a priest.
-He then studied in the Parish Music School before going to Margao where he studied Portuguese, Latin, mathematics and history.
-He studied at the 22nd Regiment School in Poona and was among the first eight students to study at the Grant Medical College in Bombay and graduated in 1851.
-He then worked briefly as a sub-assistant surgeon under John Peet at the Jamsetjee Jeejeebhoy Hospital and Grant Medical College and then began a private practice after rejecting a transfer to Karachi.
-In 1871 he established the Grémio Lusitano where he gave lectures on the plants of the Bible.
+He then studied in the Parish Music School before going to Margão where he studied Portuguese, Latin, mathematics and history.
+He studied at the 22nd Regiment School in Poona, British India and was among the first eight students to study at the Grant Medical College in Bombay and graduated in 1851.
+He then worked briefly as a sub-assistant surgeon under British surgeon John Peet at the Jamsetjee Jeejeebhoy Hospital and Grant Medical College and then began a private practice after rejecting a transfer to Karachi, British India (now part of Pakistan).
+In 1871, Lisboa established the Grémio Lusitano where he gave lectures on the plants of the Bible.
 He was elected a member of the Bombay Natural History Society (BNHS) in 1886 and took a keen interest in botany, publishing in the society's journal specializing later on the grasses.
 He also examined floral and climate change in Mahabaleshwar.

+Personal life

-He married Júlia Rodrigues (1840–1926), daughter of Prof. António Filipe Rodrigues.
+Lisboa married Júlia Rodrigues (1840–1926), daughter of Prof. António Filipe Rodrigues.
 She too was interested in botany and independently contributed notes on grasses to the Journal of the BNHS.
 In 1886 he also compiled a list of useful plants in the Bombay Presidency classified by usage including a list of plants eaten during famines.
 This was published as a part of the Gazetteer of Bombay Presidency edited by James Macnabb Campbell after whom Lisboa named a plant Arundinella campbelliana (now considered a synonym of Jansenella griffithiana).
-After the death of Lisboa at his home in Poona in 1897 following paralysis some months prior, Julia established a Gold Medal at the Bombay University with an award of Rupees 6000 (Lisboa himself established a scholarship in botany at the Grant Medical College in 1882).
-The Assagão Union founded a school in his memory in 1923 called the Dr J C Lisboa School which existed until 1951.

 Lisboa was politically outspoken and was a supporter of Padroado favouring the accountability of the King of Portugal and wrote in the bilingual newspaper Abelha de Bombaim.
 He was also a supporter of the Konkani language and active in the Instituto Luso-Indiano.